Government: Social-political ambiguity

 Opinions vary by individuals concerning the types and properties of governments that exist.
 "Shades of gray" are commonplace in any government and its corresponding classification.
 Even the most liberal democracies limit rival political activity to one extent or another while the most tyrannical dictatorships must organize a broad base of support thereby creating difficulties for "pigeonholing" governments into narrow categories.
 Examples include the claims of the United States as being a plutocracy rather than a democracy since some American voters believe elections are being manipulated by wealthy Super PACs.
 Some consider that government is to be reconceptualised where in times of climatic change the needs and desires of the individual are reshaped to generate sufficiency for all.

 Measurement of governing

 The quality of a government can be measured by Government effectiveness index, which relates to political efficacy and state capacity.
+If a government no longer directs a monopoly on force, or if that monopoly loses legitimacy, it is no longer leading the state.
+The political bias of a government can be measured relative to the median voter.
+The fiscal sustainability of a government measures the sustainability of fiscal policies, government budget balances and the fiscal gap in the long-term.
+For some countries the current government budget balances and unfunded mandates were found unsustainable, with higher burdens for younger generations.

 Forms

 Plato in his book The Republic (375 BC) divided governments into five basic types (four being existing forms and one being Plato's ideal form, which exists "only in speech"):